duneanalytics/docs/docs/migrations/index.md

 The SparkSQL and PostgreSQL query engines are being deprecated and will be replaced by DuneSQL.
 You can read more about the decisions to sunset the old query engines in the [announcement post](https://dune.com/blog/introducing-dune-sql).

+**You should use the [migration tool](migration-tool.md) to try and translate your queries.
+If you run into issues, please let us know by [creating an issue](https://github.com/duneanalytics/harmonizer/issues).**

 ## Sunsetting Schedule

 We are progressively disabling the ability to create new queries on the old query engines.
 You can read up on the stages of that in the table below.